 Browsers and operating systems change

 Like ChurchSuite, browsers and operating systems change; sometimes in response to bug or security fixes; but certainly as service providers pursue improvement in order to compete with other systems.
 An example of such a change was the move to only allow responsive enabled web sites to show in Google's search engine results.
-This forced a massive re-write of code throughout ChurchSuite and many things had to change visually.
+This resulted in a significant re-write of code throughout ChurchSuite and many things had to change visually.

 Platforms and devices change